Updated: Dec 11, 2020

 “Wherever you are, and whatever you do, be in love.” ― Rumi

 For those who celebrate gift-giving this time of year, you have an easy opportunity to deepen intimacy with a partner—or yourself, using gifts as a springboard.
-I’ll be returning to the theme of communication next week, and want to take this opportunity to encourage you to try something new as a way to experience connection.
+I want to take this opportunity to encourage you to try something new as a way to experience connection.
 The following is a list of gift ideas—for you—or your beloved—or both—that will encourage communication, risk-taking and ultimately, intimacy.

 First, I love books and find that reading is great way to keep learning about love, intimacy and sexuality.
 When shared, especially when read out loud together, books can deepen our connectivity, our awareness of our partners and open our hearts to joint explorations.

-One of my favorites is Come as You Are, by Emily Nagoski, PhD.
+One of my all-time favorites is Come as You Are, by Emily Nagoski, PhD.
 While Come as You Are is heavy on the science, Nagoski presents new research on the science of arousal and desire that is simply revolutionary.
 I wish I had learned this information years ago, as it helped me to understand some things about myself that had me a bit puzzled.
 It all makes sense now!
 The rest of the book is pretty awesome as well.
+In addition, for people wanting to dance with sacred energy exchange, Barbara Carrella's Urban Tantra: sacred sex for the twenty-first century is a delight, and an approachable exploration of tantric practices.
+If your sex life is lacking in imagination (we all experience that from time to time) try out The Ultimate Guide to Seduction & Foreplay, by Jessica O'Reilly, PhD and Marla Stewart, MA.

 For those who are over 50, if you have not yet read Joan Price’s books, you’re missing out.
 I highly recommend: Naked at Our Age: Talking Out Loud about Senior Sex; and The Ultimate Guide to Sex after 50: How to Maintain—or Regain—a Spicy, Satisfying Sex Life.